Slow Cooker Cranberry Sauce

 Load the slow cooker

-Add cranberries, granulated sugar, brown sugar, orange juice, water, orange zest, cinnamon, and salt to a 3 to 4 quart slow cooker and stir to coat the berries evenly.
+Add the cranberries, both sugars, orange juice, water, orange zest, vanilla, cinnamon, and salt to the slow cooker.

 -